jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 # Applying OpenShift Pipelines Manifests

-We need to clone the repo with the OpenShift Pipelines manifests, and apply them to your OpenShift cluster.
+We need to clone the repo with the OpenShift Pipelines manifests, and apply them to the OpenShift cluster.
 But first we need to create the secrets to pull & push images to the registries and the Github webhook secret.

 ## Create Secrets

 **NOTE:**
 As this example is consuming images from [registry.redhat.io](https://registry.redhat.io) and pushing to [quay.io](https://quay.io), I recommend you use your [Red Hat pull secret](https://console.redhat.com/openshift/install/pull-secret).
 You can get it from [console.redhat.com](https://console.redhat.com).

-**NOTE:** For the sake of security, the secrets are not included in the repo, hence they need to be created manually.
+For the sake of security, the secrets are not included in the repo, hence they need to be created manually.

-Let's create the project `ansible-ees` and the secrets.

 First create the project.
 ```bash